IThemba

 iThemba is a feature-length documentary film shot in Zimbabwe, directed and produced by Elinor Burkett and produced by Errol Webber, who also shot and edited the film.
 It premiered at the International Documentary Film Festival Amsterdam in November 2010.

-The film follows the members of the Zimbabwean band Liyana, a group of eight musicians with physical disabilities who navigate a country where many of their neighbors consider them to be cursed.
+The film follows the members of the Zimbabwean band Liyana, a group of eight physically disabled musicians who navigate a country where several superstitious citizens believe them to be cursed.

-The funny and talented young people take viewers with them as they travel across the city of Bulawayo and into remote villages, to rural bottle shops and urban marketplaces, inside the huts of traditional healers and the neighborhoods of the urban poor – into an Africa rarely seen by outsiders, a place where tradition is not necessarily gentle, where it threatens to trap the unfortunate, and where a few fight back.
+The film explores the band's performances and dynamics as they travel to vastly difference environments, such as across Bulawayo city, remote villages, rural bottle shops, urban marketplaces, traditional healers' huts and the neighborhoods of the urban poor.

-Meet Marvelous Mbulo, the lady-killing lead singer, whose wit provides the film's heart.
-Listen to Prudence Mabhena, Liyana's musical heart.
-And travel Zimbabwe with the wise-cracking Energy Maburutse, whose humor belies the seriousness of his situation.

-The film is filled with an endless flow of the band's jokes and satire and their amazing Afro-fusion melodies, most composed by members of Liyana.
+The music band features Prudence Mabhena and Marvelous Mbulo as the lead singers, a palsied legless woman and a charismatic philanderer born with Muscular Dystrophy respectively.
+Energy Maburutse is the band's marimba player who uses humor to cope with the constant pain he is under from brittle bone disease.
+The film includes the band's satirical jokes and performances of Afro-fusion melodies, most composed by members of Liyana.

 Shot during and in the wake of the Zimbabwean presidential election, 2008 and the country's economic meltdown by an American, Zimbabwean and Jamaican team, the film unfolds against the backdrop of enormous political tension and the daily struggle to find a bank that actually had cash, to buy food although the store shelves were empty, and to navigate streets pocked with wheelchair-mangling potholes.